ghcn345/Coronavirus-Prediction/README.md

 ## Business Understanding

-The goal of this project is to have you complete a very common real-world task in regard to time series modeling.
-However, real world problems often come with a significant degree of ambiguity, which requires you to use your knowledge of statistics and data science to think critically about and answer.
-While the main task in this project is time series modeling, that isn't the overall goal -- it is important to understand that time series modeling is a tool in your toolbox, and the forecasts it provides you are what you'll use to answer important questions.

-In short, to pass this project, demonstrating the quality and thoughtfulness of your overall recommendation is at least as important as successfully building a time series model!
+The prediction problem of Coronavirus comes with a significant degree of ambiguity, which is difficult to predict considering the complex circumstances in the real world.
+While one important task in this project is understanding time series modeling and forecasting related rates for the decision makers to layout some strategies in dealing with covid-19.

 ## Data Understanding